 Testosterone replacement therapy is an important treatment option for men with low testosterone and symptomatic hypogonadism.
 Various formulations of exogenous (supplemental) testosterone replacement therapy exist, including oral, buccal, intramuscular, transdermal, subdermal, and nasal preparations.
-However, exogenous testosterone replacement therapy is a double-edged sword, posing risks to fertility due to negative feedback mechanisms on the hypothalamic-pituitary-gonadal (HPG) axis, which is the main regulator of testosterone production and sperm production in men.
+However, exogenous testosterone replacement therapy is a double-edged sword, posing risks to fertility due to negative feedback mechanisms on the hypothalamic-pituitary-gonadal (HPG) axis, which is the primary regulator of testosterone production and sperm production in men.

 Testosterone replacement therapy- Target Blood Test Limits: